 This glorious neo-classical 18th century architectural masterpiece designed by Robert Adam, is the former home of the head of the Kennedy Clan – the Earl of Cassillis and is now the jewel in the crown of the National Trust for Scotland and a ‘must-see’ for any visitor to Ayrshire.
 Near Culzean Castle,...Read More less

 Hotel and restaurant in the country.
-Located in the heart of the stunningly beautiful countryside of Perthshire, with lochs, rivers and trees, Kinloch House is the ideal base from which to explore the area.
-Built in 1840, the family-run country house with a warm and friendly atmosphere has a stunning entrance hall with a log fire and an oak panelled staircase.
+Located in the heart of the stunningly beautiful Perthshire countryside with lochs, rivers and trees, Kinloch House is the ideal base from which to explore the area.
+Built in 1840, this family-run country house, with a warm and friendly atmosphere, has an entrance hall with a log fire and an oak-panelled staircase.
 The portrait gallery will awaken your imagination, and perhaps the fabled ghost will pay a visit.
-The bedrooms have been decorated with fine fabrics and furnishings, while the elegant dining room serves a menu using the finest local ingredients. ...
+The guest rooms have been decorated with fine fabrics and furnishings, and the elegant dining room serves a menu comprised of the finest local ingredients. ...
 Learn moreless

 This spectacular 600 year old castle was the home of Queen Elizabeth the Queen Mother.
 Its beautiful gardens and historic rooms stuffed with priceless artworks and royal memorabilia are a must-see for all visitors to Royal Deeside.
 It was also the literary setting for Shakespeare’s ‘MacBeth’.